 RARE GIRL NAMES STARTING WITH O

-Straight-up word name Ocean follows choices like River and Bay.
-But Océane really should be spelled with an accent to emphasize the pronunciation: oh say AHN.
-The latter had a good run in the French-speaking world in the 90s.
-But Americans are all about fresh nature names today, suggesting that either of these choices might wear well.
+Océane really should be spelled with an accent to emphasize the pronunciation: oh say AHN.
+It had a good run in the French-speaking world in the 90s.
+Oceana is another possibility.

-A major city in the Ukraine, but also a Texas town, Odessa comes from Odysseus, the hero of ancient tales who traveled so far.
+The major city in the Ukraine is spelled with a single S – Odesa – while the Texas town is Odessa.
+It comes from Odysseus, the hero of ancient tales who traveled so far.
 If this seems like a wild attempt to find the next Savannah or Brooklyn, it’s not.
 Odessa ranked in the US Top 1000 every year from 1880 into the 1950s.
 It’s a straight-up vintage revival with mythological roots and a modern sound.

 If you know your Swan Lake – or your Black Swan – you’ll recognize Odette as a princess, transformed into a bird by an evil sorcerer.
 Tchaikovsky’s ballet flopped on its 1877 debut in Moscow.
 But it’s since become one of the most popular ballets of all-time.
 For a few years, Odette topped all the lists of hipster baby names.
 While it did rise modestly in use, it never joined Scarlett in the Top 100.

 While we’re talking swans, Odile is the daughter of the evil sorcerer in Swan Lake.
 Sometimes one dancer takes both parts; at other times, they’re cast separately.
 Odile is far less common for children born in the US, but that seems just right for a black swan, doesn’t it?

 OFIRA and OPHIRA

 A Hebrew rarity with a pretty, sophisticated sound.